Alirsni/DailyReports/README.md

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken:
+Based on the progress made today and the remaining tasks, the following steps should be taken: this project is now my target
-The Zhaket project is stardet and i will focous on it this week again

 ## Conclusion
-some pics are hard to change and put in the divs
+some parts are hard to design
 ا